lucasBruma/lucasBruma/README.md

 My name is Lucas, I'm from Argentina and I'm a frontend developer

 * Currently looking for a job but doing a lot of projects.
-* I would love to work in an startup.
+* I would love to work in a startup.

 ## Skills